On the Cuspy Structure of Rotating Wormhole Shadows: Introduction

 Traversable wormholes were originally conceived by Morris and Thorne as solutions of Einstein's gravity coupled to exotic matter \cite{Morris:1988zz}.
 To construct a singularity-free metric to describe wormhole geometry that is consistent with the Einstein field equations, the matter contained in Morris-Thorne wormholes must possess a stress-energy tensor that violates the null energy condition.
 Subsequently, rotating axially symmetric solutions describing traversable wormholes were also obtained \cite{Teo:1998dp,Kuhfittig:2003xt}.
 The apparent violation of the energy conditions may be either mitigated or circumvented depending on the theoretical context \cite{Visser:1989kg,Sushkov:1992tb,Hochberg:1996wp,Lobo:2005us,Sushkov:2005kj,Kanti:2011zz,Dai:2020rnc,Dai:2018vrw,Cisterna:2023uqf}, which establishes the traversable wormhole as a robust and conceptually rich model.
 In this work, we will study the shadow of a general class of rotating traversable wormholes in the Teo class \cite{Teo:1998dp}.

 A further reason for studying the shadow cast by rotating wormholes is due to the increasing attention on the cuspy shadow boundaries \cite{Wei:2026zwu,Wang:2017hjl,Chen:2025jay,Qian:2021qow,Cunha:2017qae,Held:2019xzy}.
 The cusp is not numerical noise, but a distinctive structure dictated by the photon orbits in a strong gravitational system.
 The recent study \cite{Wei:2026zwu} reveals that the formation of cusps in black hole shadows constitutes a topological phase transition and a gravitational equal-area law.
 Moreover, the critical point of cusp formation has universal exponents, placing the phenomenon in the mean-field universality class.
 The study implies that the emergence of cuspy structures is endowed with deep physical meaning, rendering them theoretically significant.
 The shadow of the rotating traversable wormhole has also been reported to exhibit a cuspy edge \cite{Shaikh:2018kfv,Gyulchev:2018fmd}.
 Thus, we are naturally eager to comprehensively understand the cuspy structure of the wormhole shadow.
 However, early investigations of rotating wormhole shadows do not provide a careful enough study on the formation of the cuspy edge \cite{Nedkova:2013msa,Shaikh:2018kfv,Gyulchev:2018fmd,Abdujabbarov:2016efm,Harko:2009xf,Bambi:2013jda,Bronnikov:2021liv}.
-Especially, most of these studies have adopted the simplest possible redshift function, typically $N=\exp(−r_0/r)$ or $N=\exp(−r_0^2/r^2)$.
+Especially, most of these studies have adopted the simplest possible redshift function, typically $N=\exp(-r_0/r)$ or $N=\exp(-r_0^2/r^2)$.
 As will be illustrated in this work, those models are too simple to properly capture the process of cusp formation.
 In principle, the redshift function $N(r)$ can be chosen more freely, like

 We work with the above model and illustrate the underlying physics for the cusp formation.
 We will investigate how, and to what extent, the redshift profile influences the shadow morphology.
-Note that the parameter $\lambda$ controls the steepness of the redshift function near the throat.
-In fact, the model in \eqref{eq:N0} reduces to the familiar model $N=\exp(−r_0/r)$ in the $\lambda \to 0$ limit, and to $N=\exp(−r_0^2/r^2)$ as $\lambda \to \infty$.
+Note that the parameter $\lambda$ controls the steepness of the redshift function as one approaches the throat from large $r$.
+For very small $\lambda$, we recover the familiar $N = \exp(-r_0/r)$ model, whereas the redshift function becomes steeper as one increases $\lambda$.
+For very large $\lambda$, the function is dominated by the term $\exp(-\lambda \cdot r_0^2/r^2)$, leading to a much faster decay as $r$ decreases.